biorobotics/lab_website/README.md

    This is where you will save the file.
 Make sure to edit your commit message to be very clear.

 7. Open a pull request from your branch.

+## If you are making large changes:

+1. Make a fork of this repository
+2. Make a new branch with a descriptive name
+3. Follow these steps to preview your changes live https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll
+4. Make the changes you need using GIT
+5. Push changes to your repository's new branch
+6. Make a pull request with your changes to the gh-pages branch

 ## Adding publications to the website
 If you are here to add your publications to the website, please use this link: [https://biorobotics.ri.cmu.edu/papers/PHP/index.php](https://biorobotics.ri.cmu.edu/papers/PHP/index.php).
 You might have to reach out to one of the site admins for login credentials of this page.